bxparks/rpn83p/docs/USER_GUIDE.md

 ### Storage Variables

+In the terminology of the HP-42S calculator, *registers* are numerical and *variables* are alphanumerical (starting with a letter).
 The HP-42S supports variables with alphanumeric names of up to 7 characters long.
 For example, pressing `STO ABC` stores the `X` value into a variable named `ABC`.

 The RPN83P supports only single-letter variables because the underlying TI-OS supports only a single-letter.
 There are 27 variables available:

 - `A`-`Z`, and
 - `Theta` (Greek letter above the `3` button)